Condensation, Damp and Mould

 - Ventilate cupboards and wardrobes, and avoid overfilling them as this prevents air circulating

-- Do not completely block chimneys and flues – fit with an air vent and make sure you meet ventilation requirements for any gas appliances in a room.
+- Do not completely block chimneys and flues – fit an air vent and make sure any gas appliances have the ventilation they need.

 5. Insulation